Humanism in France: History

-On the completion of the Hundred Years' War between France and England, the intellectual currents of Renaissance humanism began to start.
+On the completion of the Hundred Years' War between France and England, the intellectual currents of Renaissance humanism began to spread.
 In 1464, Raoul Lefèvre composed for the Duke of Burgundy a history of Troy.
 At that time the French still regarded themselves as descendants of Hector.
 If we except the University of Paris, none of the French universities took part in the movement.
 Individual writers and printing-presses at Paris, Lyon, Rouen and other cities became its centres and sources.
 Guillaume Fichet and Robert Gaguin are usually looked upon as the first French Humanists.
 Fichet introduced "the eloquence of Rome" at Paris and set up a press at the Sorbonne.
 He corresponded with Bessarion and had in his library volumes of Petrarch, Guarino of Verona and other Italians.
 Gaguin copied and corrected Suetonius in 1468 and other Latin authors.
 Poggio Bracciolini's jest book and some of Valla's writings were translated into French.
 In the reign of Louis XI, who gloried in the title "the first Christian king", French poets celebrated his deeds.
 The homage of royalty took in part the place among the literary men of France that the cult of antiquity occupied in Italy.

 Ancient Greek, which had been completely forgotten in France, had its first teachers in Gregory Tifernas, who reached Paris, 1458, Janus Lascaris, who returned with Charles VIII, and Hermonymus of Sparta, who had Johann Reuchlin and Guilielmus Budaeus (known variously as William Budaeus (English), Guillaume Budé (French) and Guilielmus Budaeus (Latin)) among his scholars.
 An impetus was given to the new studies by the Italian, Hieronymus Aleander, afterwards famous for his association with Martin Luther at Worms.
 He lectured in Paris, 1509, on Plato and issued a Latino-Greek lexicon.
 In 1512 his pupil, Vatable, published the Greek grammar of Manuel Chrysoloras.
 Budaeus, perhaps the foremost Greek scholar of his day, founded the Collège Royal, 1530, and finally induced Francis I to provide for instruction in Biblical Hebrew and Greek.
 The University of Paris at the close of the 14th century was sunk into a low condition and Erasmus bitterly complained of the food, the morals and the intellectual standards of the Collège de Montaigu which he attended.
 Budaeus urged the combination of the study of the Scriptures with the study of the classics and exclaimed of the Gospel of John, "What is it, if not the almost perfect sanctuary of the truth!"